Questions about the course

 These resources will help:

-- A full practice exam is available by logging in to your AP Course Audit account.
+- A secure practice exam reflecting the 2018-19 redesign is available by logging in to your AP Course Audit account.
+Older secure practice exams that do not reflect the 2018-19 redesign are also available.

 - Released exams can be purchased on the College Board store.